 Build a Responsible, Resilient and Secure Value Chain

 Back for the 9th year, The Sustainable Supply Chain Summit is the world's leading meeting place for senior executives looking to put sustainability at the heart of their supply chains and wider value chains.
-The key themes being addressed this year include:

 - Dirk Jan de With, Vice President, Procurement Ingredients & Sustainability, Unilever

 - Donna Westerman, Vice President, Responsible Sourcing, Mars Inc.

 - Luis Neves, Executive Vice President, Group Climate Change and Sustainability Officer, Deutsche Telekom

 - Madeleine Fries, Head of Responsible Sourcing, Ericsson

 - Giles Bolton, Ethical Trading Director, Tesco

 - Dirk Voeste , Vice President, Sustainability Strategy, BASF

 - Rosey Hurst, Founder and Director, Impactt